Ledoux/teleport/docs/backend_templates.md

 # Getting started with backend templates

-Example with nodejs express template
+Here are some additional informations about backend templates architecture.
+As an example we take the nodejs express template.

 ## Files tree
 ```